hotkit/django-slumber/README.markdown

         pizza = client.slumber_test.Pizza.get(pk=1)
         assert pizza

+### The RemoteForeignKey model field ###

+The `RemoteForeignKey` model field is used where you want a foreign key that points to an object on a different data service.

+#### `slumber_service = None` ####

+Controls whether Slumber will re-write URLs saved in the database to be relative to the service that it is given.
+If the URL starts with the same string as the URL for the specified service then Slumber will replace that prefix with `slumber://service/` before putting the data into the database and replace that with the service prefix when reading the data from the database.
+This means that if you copy a database, for example, from production to testing all of the URLs will come out against the correct services on the test server.

 ## Slumber services ##

 Services are used when there are multiple RESTful services that all need to communicate together in order to provide a full system.
 Services are known by name and a single Slumber client can talk to multiple services through the directory server.